-Paul Resnick, Founder and Acting Director Paul Resnick is the Michael D Cohen Collegiate Professor of Information and Associate Dean for Research and Faculty Affairs at the University of Michigan School of Information.
+Paul Resnick, Director Paul Resnick is the Michael D Cohen Collegiate Professor of Information and Associate Dean for Research and Faculty Affairs at the University of Michigan School of Information.
 He was a pioneer in the fields of recommender systems and reputation systems.
 The GroupLens system he helped develop was awarded the 2010 ACM Software Systems Award.
 He co-authored the book Building Successful Online Communities: Evidence-Based Social Design.
 He earned a bachelor’s degree in mathematics from Michigan and a doctorate in computer science at the Massachusetts Institute of Technology.
 (Disclosure: he currently serves as a part-time, paid consultant to Facebook.)

 Thomas Finholt, Executive Sponsor Thomas Finholt is the Dean of the University of Michigan School of Information.
 His research focuses on: the energy costs of forming and maintaining social ties; computational mediation of trust in virtual organizations; and use of ultra-resolution collaboration environments.